kkanggu/Online-Judge/README.md

 #11066 Fail.
 (Merge Files)
 >	DP
 >	I need to find best merge algorithm.
 Merging the least file size is not best algorithm.

+***
+### Day 42
+#11066 End.
+(Merge Files)
+>	DP
+>	First, I used recursive function and stack to calculate the sum.
+>	But it took too much time, I had to use Memoization.
+>	I used 2-dimension array to store the time. [ i ] [ j ] means the time to merge ith file to jth file.
+>	Because of algorithm, Stack didn't work well.
+So I used array to store sum. [ i ] means the sum of 0th file to i-1th file.